Wimuz/drum-trainer/README.md

 * providing **verbal output** to the user (feedback, recommendations, exercise suggestions) Example:
 "Your right feet (bass drum) tends to kick about 100ms before you hit the snare.
 This causes a flamming sound.
 On unaccented beats your right feet tends to kick 200ms before you intended, giving a rushy impression.
 Your left hand is irregular playing eights on the hihat.
 To obtain better accuracy, do the following exercises: ..."
-* **collecting information and data from different users** in order to finds patterns in issues, learns which exercises give fastest results
+* **collecting information and data from different users** in order to finds patterns in issues, and learn which exercises give fastest results
-* **generating exercises** learning from other exercises which proved to be effective
+* **generating exercises** by extrapolating on other exercises which proved to be effective
+* **examinator game** personalized set of scored exercises in correspondence with user's current level

 ## Data sources